 Achieving success in productivity is based on 4 keys: purpose, clarity, planned action, and energy.
-Without this combination you may look busy (or lazy) yet not be getting anything meaningful accomplished.
-A life without meaning is a life without purpose and fulfillment.
+Without this combination, you may look busy (or lazy) yet not be getting anything meaningful accomplished.
+A life without meaning is a life without purpose and fulfilment.

 To create true productivity in your life and career go through these 4 steps first:

 Ask yourself what you ultimately want to achieve in your life and with your career.
 Assess which areas of your life are out of balance and need prioritization.
 Stephen Covey talks about the four fundamental human needs in his book ‘First Things First’ where he mentions if we are not balanced in these four areas of our lives, we are not fulfilled: physical, social, mental, and spiritual.

 Write down how can you add more purpose to these areas.
 For example to increase your mental needs through your career, work out how you can align your passions and talents to your current or future role.